freqtrade/freqtrade/docs/edge.md

 This page explains how to use Edge Positioning module in your bot in order to enter into a trade only if the trade has a reasonable win rate and risk reward ratio, and consequently adjust your position size and stoploss.

 !!!
 Warning
-    Edge positioning is not compatible with dynamic whitelist.
-If enabled, it overrides the dynamic whitelist option.
+    Edge positioning is not compatible with dynamic (volume-based) whitelist.

 !!!
 Note
     Edge does not consider anything else than buy/sell/stoploss signals.
 So trailing stoploss, ROI, and everything else are ignored in its calculation.